AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 ## Current and near-future os-tools focus

-We reviewed the open issues in our various Github repositories and the plethora of ideas we have for our tooling, and developed a high level set of milestones for our os-tools.
+We reviewed the open issues in our various GitHub repositories and the plethora of ideas we have for our tooling, and developed a high level set of milestones for our os-tools.
 For this milestone (os-tools alpha2), we want to focus on:

 - Adding structured logging for better insight and reporting
 - Improving error handling